helloDaniel0/CREO-/LEOSN Data Generation/README.md

 ![LEOSN constellation, GS, dish, and PoP movement](starlink_with_gs.gif)
 ![BPL routing](routing.gif)

 We compute the bandwidth of each segment along the routing path using the Shannon formula and store the results.
 The computations for bandwidth and propagation delay are implemented in `calc_utils.py`.
-Here, we only illustrate large-scale fading (e.g., free-space path loss).
-You are welcome to extend the script by incorporating additional fading models such as small-scale fading or shadowing, depending on your simulation needs.
+Here, we basically illustrate large-scale fading (e.g., free-space path loss).
+You can extend the script by incorporating additional fading models such as small-scale fading or shadowing, depending on your simulation needs.
+A handover is considered to occur whenever the routing path changes.

+We show a basic BPL configuration bandwidth, delay and handover event outputs in `./dataset`.